 On the other hand, Python is a powerful general purpose language with significant popularity in data science.
-It's faster than R, meaning the overall runtime of scripts using the library will be reduced.
-Additionally the library will be easily integratable into the client's current workflow, as it simply replaces large blocks of code with a single line that calls the library to do the same manipulations.
+Additionally the library will be easily integratable into the client's current workflow, as it should simply replace large blocks of code with a single lines that have the pipeline do the rest of the work.
+The only barrier here is for current script practices to conform to the new standard.
+To ease the transition we'll make sure to spend ample time developing an intuitive standard that can integrate with current scripts without too much modification.